Top 10 Marvel Cinematic Universe Avengers

 Black Widow

-Natalia Alianovna Romanova, most known as Natasha Romanoff or the Black Widow, is a fictional superhero appearing in American comic books published by Marvel Comics.
-She is one of the most talented spies and assassins in the entire world and is a founding member of the Avengers.
-The character was created... read more Personally, I'm fine with her relationship with the Hulk, even though it's a little bit weird and out of character for both of them.
+Natalia Alianovna Romanova, more commonly known as Natasha Romanoff or the Black Widow, is a fictional superhero featured in American comic books published by Marvel Comics.
+She is recognized as one of the most skilled spies and assassins in the world and is also a founding member of the Avengers.... read more

 Seriously though, she is absolutely, positively, BY FAR, the most badass heroine of all time, in my humble opinion.
 And I love Scarlett's acting!